Fabrizio Michelassi, M.D.

 Colon and Rectal Surgery

-Fabrizio Michelassi, M.D, F.A.C.S., is a world-renowned, board-certified gastrointestinal surgeon with a strong expertise in the surgical treatment of gastrointestinal and pancreatic cancers as well as inflammatory bowel disease.
+Fabrizio Michelassi, MD, FACS, is an internationally renowned, board-certified gastrointestinal surgeon with a strong expertise in the surgical treatment of inflammatory bowel disease, gastrointestinal and pancreatic cancers.
 He is the Lewis Atterbury Stimson Professor of Surgery and Chairman of the Department of Surgery at Weill Cornell Medical College and Surgeon-in-Chief at NewYork-Presbyterian/Weill Cornell Medical Center.

 For more information about Dr. Michelassi's innovative surgical treatment for Crohn's Disease click on www.cornellsurgery.org/pro/services/colon-rectal/ssis.html.